orbitofdeceit/orbitofdeceit.github.io/_posts/2016-12-30-golden-nugget.md

 ---
 I will be Agile
 And execute strategy
-You will shave this yak.
+While you shave this yak.